Gunmen kill 1, wound 8 at Ohio maternity party

 The Colerain Police Department did not immediately respond to queries.

-(Reporting by Jonathan Allen; Editing by James Dalgleish)
+Reporting by Jonathan Allen; Editing by James Dalgleish